Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 mokutil --sb-state
 ```

 If enabled, you will need to follow some extra (but simple) steps.
 Don't disable Secure Boot if it was already enabled to improve your security.
+However, if you followed the steps and the driver modules failed to load, disable secure boot to fix the problem.

 All you need to do is follow the guide and *hopefully* everything works smoothly!